Last updated: February 05, 2024

-Please wait 15 minutes past the scheduled time to see if the opponent shows up.
-If the opponent has still not arrived, notify your moderator.
+Please wait 15 minutes past the scheduled time to see if your opponent shows up.
+If your opponent has still not arrived, notify your moderator.
 While this can be frustrating, there are many reasons this may happen.

 What do I do if I can no longer make it to a match I scheduled?

 You should let your opponent know as soon as there is a chance you will be late, or miss the match entirely.
 If you will miss the match, reschedule with your opponent.

 What do I do if someone in my division never responds when I try to schedule with them?